 Getting more into the specifics of this particular person, as it turned out, I spoke with his body cells.
 He said his bones ached.
 He said he had a diagnosis of bone cancer.
-And I spoke with his body cells, and asked them how they were doing.
+I spoke with his body cells, and asked them how they were doing.

-And what they told me was (in a sad, resigned voice): I can’t bear it!
+What they told me was (in a sad, resigned voice): I can’t bear it!

 For the Healer: Devising and Placing a Positive Metaphor in the Injured Body Cells